|The football field of my old high school stomping grounds|

 From there, August is spent wrapping up summer, often with more traditional activities and vacations, and getting ready for the school year.
 For us our second oldest celebrates his birthday at the end of August.
 September is Labor Day, is getting ready for Autumn, and more than anything it is football season, the sport the Left hates, but still much beloved as an American distinctive.

 October is kids' time, with football running forward and the World Series on the way.
 Halloween is still kids' time and a great precursor for the real Holiday Season coming around the corner.
-Our third boy (and my Mom's mother, RIP) also have birthdays in mid-October, as did my best friend growing up.
+Our oldest boy (and my Mom's mother, RIP) also have birthdays in mid-October, as did my best friend growing up.
 October is still - in our house at least - a chance to celebrate Chris Columbus and what he accomplished and the better parts of what developed from his journeys.

 Come November and Veterans day, we have Thanksgiving and more chances to celebrate the bravery and devotion of our forebears.
 It's also a chance to gather with family and wax nostalgic, something I don't think is a bad thing.
 December brings my birthday and my wife's birthday, and of course the holiday of all holidays, which we bring full blown through the twelve days of Christmas.
 That was something, BTW, that we got push back from in our Protestant ministry days.
 Too Catholic.

 We keep the celebrations up through Easter, but then we begin competing with the Marxist Left and its crusade to eradicate the very traditions, beliefs, values and heritage we celebrate.
 Of course they also intrude into our months in the second half of the year just the same.
 Football kills everyone, Columbus (and all Europeans) was Nazi, a hex on the Founding Fathers, abolish Christmas by name, Pilgrims as genocidal racist, move Halloween to its pristine pagan origins and way from the date set by the evil Church, and on and on.